sunsetclouddev/joukkuekuoppa/README.md

 ## Known Issues / Future Work

-* Layout scaling does not work nicely in the central play area, causing issues when running with lower resolutions.
 * Player names should be configurable and shown more clearly, e.g. during handovers.
 * Hovering over various UI elements could give additional information, e.g. who has played the last group.
 * AI players should utilize more strategic thinking.